 How to install KOSI Proxy

-The KOSI Proxy allows fetching packages and container images while blocking uploads to the internet and limiting access to a HUB.
-This guide details the installation and configuration steps for KOSI Proxy.
+The KOSI Proxy allows you to fetch packages and container images while blocking uploads to the internet and restricting access to a hub.
+This guide explains the installation and configuration steps for KOSI Proxy.

 How to install KOSI Proxy